Spring Vegetarian Ramen

 - Onions / Carrots / Garlic / Ginger - Prep as directed.
 Combine onions and carrots in one bowl.
 Combine garlic and ginger in another.
 (Can be done up to 5 days ahead)

 - Snap peas / Limes / Cilantro - If using frozen snap peas, run under warm tap water to defrost.
 Prep as directed.
 (Can be done 1 day ahead)

 - Mushrooms - Rinse dried mushrooms under warm water and roughly chop.

 - Heat Dutch oven with sesame oil (the portion for the stock) over medium-high heat.
 Add onions and carrots and saute until golden brown, ~2 minutes.
 Add garlic and ginger and saute until fragrant, ~1 minute.
 Add shiitakes, stock, miso and ponzu.
 Reduce heat to a low-medium and simmer broth while you prepare the rest of the ingredients.

 - Bring a small saucepan of water to a low boil.
 Add eggs to boiling water and boil for exactly 7 minutes (this will yield cooked whites and runny yolks, so boil a minute less or more if you like your eggs cooked differently).
 Transfer eggs to a colander and run under cool tap water.
 Set aside until cool enough to peel.

-- Add noodles and coleslaw mix to simmering broth and cook until noodles are tender, 4 to 6 minutes.
+- Add noodles to simmering broth and cook until noodles are tender, 4 to 6 minutes.